Alonion/game-portfolio/src/content/games/knight-defense.md

 ### **Gameplay Overview**

-In Knight Defense, you must balance resource gathering, building defenses, and training units to withstand enemy assaults.
+In Knights vs Orcs, you must balance resource gathering, building defenses, and training units to withstand enemy assaults.
 Losing your King means defeat—but if you hold strong against every wave, victory is yours.

 Key mechanics:
 - **Resources**: